matheenshaik/assign/README.md

-# Password - store in local storage
+# Password - store on local storage